Kelley-Manchester Global MBA entry requirements

 International exposure (valued)

 Although not an essential requirement, international exposure can add a competitive edge to your application.
 Our MBA has a strong international focus and we are looking for people with an international outlook.
 We look favourably on candidates who have experience of living and working in international teams or environments.
 International exposure is also valued by post-MBA employers.
-The Manchester Global Part-time MBA provides considerable advantages if you are seeking an international career.
+The Kelley-Manchester Global MBA provides considerable advantages if you are seeking an international career.

 Entrepreneurial experience (valued)